henryhcooperr/FaceRecognition-MultiArchitecture-Pipeline/README.md

 - GPU support is automatic if available
 - Models can be resumed from checkpoints
 - Visualizations are automatically generated and saved
 - Comprehensive error handling and logging
+- Live demo supports multiple face tracking and recognition